 2. General Contractor – This is very important.
 You need to find a GC that has a great reputation among people you know.
 Ask for references and pictures of their previous work.
 Quality workmanship is obviously extremely important, but second to that in my opinion is communication.
 Does the GC answer the phone or call you back in a timely manner?
 Do they show up when they say they will?
 Do they complete the job close to the time they estimated it would take?
 I know we all want to save money, but please hear me on this — you may pay a little premium for a good GC.
 If someone is coming in thousands of dollars under your other quotes or can start almost immediately, THAT’S A HUGE RED FLAG.
 I’d speculate that a quality GC is booked at least 4-6 weeks out for small renovations and 12 weeks for a large project.
 I can’t tell you the times that I’ve known people to skimp on hiring a GC at the beginning of a job, or decided to go with “the cheap guy”, only to have a project get drawn out double to triple the time it should take or have the crew just quit showing up after a fully demolished project.
 So get referrals from trusted people in your community, ask the questions, and get a few estimates before committing to a General Contractor.

 3. Come up with the plan/design- Does the current layout work?
 Do you need to move plumbing, electrical or gas?
-Do you need to add lighting or outlets?
+Make a call to the best plumber near me and get the right help at home.
+Do you need a commercial electrician to add lighting or outlets?
+You can read more about it here.
+For additional outlet installation guidance and options visit Aardvark Electric – electrical outlet installation.
+You can also go online and find a professional electrician by searching for an electrician near me.
 Are you using the current footprint and just updating?
 Or are you expanding the kitchen and reworking the whole thing?
 Come up with your IDEAL plan and see how much that costs.
 I tell my clients to dream big.
 Start big and you can always trim the project down.
+You can also hire help from professionals like https://safeandsoundelectric.com/lighting-services/.
 Are you unsure of the best layout for the kitchen?
 Do you want your kitchen to be better than a builder-grade kitchen?
 Are you looking for a high-end kitchen?
-Do you want special features such as hidden appliances, a custom range hood, a special cabinetry style?
-You may want to consults a designer for a more in depth project like that.
+Do you want special features such as hidden appliances, a custom range hood, or custom cabinetry?
+You may want to consult a designer for a more in depth project like that.
 Nothing is more disheartening than spending tens of thousands of dollars and weeks to months of renovation chaos and then not be thrilled with the result.
 A designer can bring to the table a lot more possibilities than you probably have ever considered.
-Mixing materials, paint colors, and metal finishes in the perfect way to produce a one of a kind kitchen is what a good designer will do.
+Mixing materials, painting colors, and working with metal fabrication experts to produce attractive metal finishes for a one of a kind kitchen are just some of the things a good designer will do.
 This usually makes for a very happy renovation result.

 Whether you hire a designer or make all the decisions yourself, make sure you leave NO DESIGN DECISION up to the contractor.
 Please.
 Trust me on this.
 And you must communicate this with your GC.
 Make sure they know that they aren’t to make any executive decisions on where something should be hung, where a cabinet pull should go, what paint sheen to use, etc. You may think that others think the way you do or see things the way you see them, but if time and experience has taught me anything it’s that they do not!
 What seems like common sense to me isn’t common sense to everyone else.
-Where I’d assume everyone would put that pendant light may not be where the electrician assumes it would go.
+Where I’d assume everyone would put that pendant light may not be where the electrician assumes it would go (this is why I prefer Home-Pro Electric for a Cambridge electrician).
 I’ll say it one more time, make sure you or your designer is involved in every detail.
 Do not let the GC make the design decisions.

 For a kitchen renovation, these are some of the design decisions to consider:

 Inset, partial overlay (don’t do this. please. ever again.) full overlay?
 Door style?
 Trash can drawer?
 Spice organizer?
 Drawers? (yes, drawers. always yes to drawers.)
 Paper towel holder/drawer?
 Pot/pan organizer?
 Coffee center?
 Pot filler next to the coffee station?
 Special paneling on any backside of cabinetry that will be seen?
-Be aware of interior corners when laying out cabinetry –be mindful how doors/drawers/appliances open.
+My friend from Unclutterer had an extra tip – to be aware of interior corners when laying out cabinetry –be mindful how doors/drawers/appliances open.
 Not considering this is a common mistake and could lead to a drawer or appliance not being able to open properly.
 Paint/stain color (lacquer is usually custom mixed and may be different than paint sample)?
 Paint sheen?
 Paint inside of cabinets or stain only?
 Hardware for cabinets — pulls, knobs, both?
 What metal should you use?
 Where do you put them?
 Where should the appliances go?
 I have a hard rule that refrigerators should always at least appear to be built-in.
-Make sure you know your appliance specs before you finalize your cabinetry design.
+Make sure you know your appliance specs before you finalize your cabinetry design and visit the appliance store to find the perfect kitchen appliances.
 There are plenty more things to consider, but that’s a good start.

 Soapstone – beautiful. natural (cold), soft and will scratch and dent (but can be sanded or oiled to re-surface or hide imperfections), non-porous thus antimicrobial, will not etch or stain, may require mineral oil treatment to achieve color preference.